wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 Check to see that you have JDK 7 or JDK 8 on your computer.

-* Windows:  visit [https://www.java.com/verify/](https://www.java.com/verify/) to check to see if the JDK is already installed on your machine.
+* **Windows**:  visit [https://www.java.com/verify/](https://www.java.com/verify/) to check to see if the JDK is already installed on your machine.
 Remember this is the JDK, not the JRE.

-* Mac/Linux:  open a terminal window and type "which javac".
+* **Mac/Linux**:  open a terminal window and type "which javac".
 If something appears, then you have a version of the Java JDK on your machine.
 If you’d like to know which version of Java you have, type “javac -version”.

 * If you don’t have Java on your machine, install the JDK by visiting [Oracle’s website](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and downloading the most recent version of the Java SE 7 that is appropriate for your machine.